Careers360 Logo

 Human Gut Microbiota (Balance with Pathogenicity)

 The human gut microbiome is trillions of microorganisms which help in digestion, synthesis of vitamins, and immune responses.
-Imbalances in the composition of the bacterial communities living in the gut resulting from multiple factors – the diet in particular, or taking antibiotics, can cause diseases like inflammation and metabolic disorders.
-The field of commensalism and pathogenicity is based on the observation that some microorganisms are capable of living with their host in a mutually, non-harmful manner.
+Imbalances in the composition of the bacterial communities living in the gut, resulting from multiple factors – the diet in particular, or taking antibiotics, can cause diseases like inflammation and metabolic disorders.
+The field of commensalism and pathogenicity is based on the observation that some microorganisms are capable of living with their host in a mutually non-harmful manner.

 Importance of Commensalism in Ecology and Health

 Commensalism plays an important role in maintaining balance in the ecosystem.
 It allows one species to benefit by providing food, shelter or transport without affecting the other host.
-This interaction increases coexistence of the different species, showing how species can share resources and habitats.
+This interaction increases the coexistence of the different species, showing how species can share resources and habitats.

 In human health, microorganisms such as skin flora and gut microbiota provide indirect benefits to the body.
 They prevent the growth of harmful microbes by occupying space and resources.
-For example, gut bacteria help in digestion and production of vitamins.
+For example, gut bacteria help in digestion and the production of vitamins.
 This knowledge is essential in assessing the health hazards, sustaining the control of microbes in environments and in people’s anatomies.

 Population Interactions NEET MCQs (With Answers & Explanations)